Editorial Style Guide

 Our style is (XXX) XXX-XXXX

-Photos: John Griffin/Office of University Communications, Sam Levitan, and Juliana Thomas, and courtesy of School of Dental Medicine and Turkana Basin Institute
+Photos: Sam Levitan, Juliana Thomas, Stony Brook University and courtesy of Turkana Basin Institute

-• Singular nouns ending in s — add ’s inless the next word begins with an s: the hostess’s invitation, the witness’s answer; the witness’ story
+- Singular nouns ending in s — add ’s unless the next word begins with an s: the hostess’s invitation, the witness’s answer; the witness’ story

 As a general rule, no hyphen unless the root word begins with an e.
 Consult Webster’s for exceptions